KathiSa/climateindoorsimulation/Occupancy.md

 [Here](https://github.com/KathiSa/indoorclimatesimulation/blob/main/resources/occupancy_7days.csv) can be found an example for 7 days.

+After the file is successfuly uploaded the following message with the filename is displayed.

 ![Occupancy upload file success](images/ocp_upload_success.png)
 1. This message with the name of the occupancy file will be displayed if it was uploaded successfully.

 ## Create custom occupancy

+To create a custom occupancy without uploading a file choose the button "Create custom occupancy".

 ![Occupancy create custom occupancy](images/ocp_create_custom.png)
 1. "Create custom occupancy": Button to change interface for enter custom occupancy

+The following table will be displayed.
+To go back to the previous page and upload a file click on "Back to coosing an occupancy file".
+With the button "add row" a new row will be added to the table.

 ![Custom Occupancy start](images/ocp_custom_start.png)
 1. "Add row": Add a new row to the table to enter time, occupancy and window information
 2. "Back to coosing an occupancy file": Goes back to website to upload a occupancy file.

 ![Custom Occupancy Table](images/ocp_custom_table.png)
 1. "Date": Enter Date.
 Date must match timeframe from above